 This fine 9-bedroomed castle is being sold with an independent 2-bedroomed gite and spacious out-buildings which could be converted into more accommodation, if required.

-The Knights Templar chateau dominates a small wine village in the Corbières wine region, about 20 kms east of Carcassonne.
+The property dominates a small wine village in the Corbières wine region, about 20 kms east of Carcassonne.
 It also dominates the key communications route – the Aude valley – which links Toulouse to the Mediterranean.
 The 17th century Canal du Midi (now a UNESCO World Heritage Site) is close by.

 The main house has been completely re-wired, re-plumbed and re-thought over the past 10 years.
 It is now fitted out as a luxury guest house or very select summer rental.
 Or just as a splendid family home.